dmparrishphd/repos/Files/CORW/0/conventions.md

 -------------------

+<a id="storageDiscipline"></a><!-- DO NOT MOVE storageDiscipline ANCHOR: EXTERNAL LINKS MAY REFERENCE IT -->
-<a id="storageDiscipline"></a> Files, and sometimes entire repositories, typically follow a certain discipline with regard to the content:
+Files, and sometimes entire repositories, typically follow a certain discipline with regard to the content:

 <a id="CORA">**CORA**</a>: create once, read and _append_ many times